Deminarcis/Commandant/README.md

 This is my first powershell project, please open an issue if something doesnt work and i'll accomodate as best I can.

-This tool has not been thoroughly tested but should work anywhere you can get WSL2 and WSLg on Windows. **In theory** Windows 10 21H1 or newer should work.
+This tool will disable real time protection in windows to accomodate Kali.

 #### TODO
-- Add windows Defender configuration so it doesn't have a fit about the kali system you just wedged between it and the OS
 - Consider tools closer to stuff Mandiant offers in Commando
 - Add more common forensics tools (either in container or native)
 - Consider adding docker/podman
-- Consider including case study and knowledge base tools
+- Consider including case study and knowledge base tools (maltego and obsidian come to mind)
 - Consider Windows container tools to isolate malware inspection tools and malware away from the host (is this what boxstarter is for?)
 - Consider adding a hypervisor for those that are familiar with VMs (probably Hyper-V or Virtualbox due to licensing)
 - Find out if we can use FireEye repos and packages (may not be feasible based on licensing if there is any)
+- Learn how to break script for reboot and pick it back up after reboot